 Ensign Pensions Limited is a company wholly owned by the Trustee.
-Ensign Pensions provides executive services to the Trustee and other pension schemes and works with the Trustee on developing the Fund's strategy, implementing the Trustee's decisions and supervising the day-to-day running of the Fund.
-The Trustee has delegated certain authorities to Ensign Pensions Limited.
+Ensign Pensions provided executive services to the Trustee during the year to 31 March 2020, supervising the day-to-day running of the Fund.
+The Trustee delegated certain authorities to Ensign Pensions Limited.